Vangaveeti Mohana Ranga: Riots

 Following his death, there were riots throughout the region.
 The pattern of violence showed that the houses and property of Telugu Desam sympathisers who were mostly Kammas were attacked.
 The city of Vijayawada was under curfew for 40 days.
 42 people were killed.
 Devineni Rajasekhar (Nehru) was ordered by the Chief Minister to surrender himself, and the Director-General of Police resigned.
 44 people were accused of the crime; in 2002, the 33 who had not died in the meantime were all acquitted.
 One of them, Chalasani Venkateswara Rao, known as Pandu, was murdered in 2010.

 Successors

 Mohana Ranga's widow Ratna Kumari was elected MLA in 1989; in her second term, she switched from the Congress Party to the TDP.
-Radha Krishna also entered politics after his father's death.
+Radha Krishna Jr also entered politics after his father's death.
 He was a Congress Party MLA from 2004 to 2009; later he shifted to the Praja Rajyam Party (PRP) then to the YSR Congress Party in 2012, and then to TDP in 2019.